 Mac or PC?
 Android or iOS?

-Users can benefit from the connectivity of their graphics tablet to multiple devices, and being able to switch operating systems to use your device anywhere and with any device available is a real plus.
+Users can benefit from the connectivity of their graphic pad to multiple devices, and being able to switch operating systems to use your device anywhere and with any device available is a real plus.
 For this element of comparison, the Remarkable 2 is already out of the picture, as it only uses its native operating system, and cannot be connected to a computer, smartphone or iOS and Android tablets.
 In the same way, the Pencil provided by Apple requires an iPad to function, and can only be used on iOS.
 We can then focus on the last two competitors, and it is once again the tablet from ISKN that wins this duel.
 While the tablet from Wacom will be able to connect easily to Windows and Mac OS X, implying at least a laptop for those wishing to work on software, the Repaper will also be compatible with Android and iOS.
 This allows it to connect via Bluetooth to a cell phone or tablet, even an entry-level one, and to be able to work on software at any time, even when travelling.

 What software and applications for my tablet?